Looksy-tech/SDK/README_EN.md

 Open DevTools -> `Elements` and check that the page contains the `data-fitting-product` attribute.

-Then check that there is a `data-fitting-image` attribute, or that the image URL is passed through `data-fitting-image` on the container.
+Then check that there is a `data-fitting-image` attribute, or that the image URL is passed on the container through `data-fitting-image`.

 In DevTools -> `Network`, check that `min-script.js` is loaded.

-There should be only one SDK script on the page.
+There should be only one SDK connection on the page.

 ## Bitrix (1C-Bitrix)